OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "code" If "type" is "unknown", than "code" contains the unrecognized event code.
 Otherwise, this field is not present.

-The following fields are included when "type" has the value "applayer":
+The following field is included when "type" has the value "applayer":

 * "layer"  Indicates the handling layer that detected the event.
 This will be "proto_parser" (protocol parser), "proto_detect" (protocol detection) or "parser."
-* "event_no" This is an informational only field indicating the total number of events detected and the ordinal number of the event being reported.
-It is presented as "N (of M)" where "N" is the ordinal number of the event and "M" is the total number of events detected.

 When ``packethdr`` is enabled, the first 32 bytes of the packet are included as a byte64-encoded blob in the main part of record.
 This applies to events of "type" "packet" or "stream" only.